TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 2 - CPU Metrics/2.2.2-vm/_index.md

 Swap Wait tracks the time CPU is waiting for Memory page to come in from ESXi swap.

 VM Wait tracks the time CPU is being blocked by other things, such as IO and vMotion.
-For example, the VMM layer is trying to do something and it’s blocked.
+For example, the VMM layer is trying to do something and it's blocked.
 Snapshot is a common reason here.

 Both values of Swap Wait and VM Wait should be near 0%.

-Guest OS isn’t aware of both VM Wait and Swap Wait.
+Guest OS isn't aware of both VM Wait and Swap Wait.
 It again experiences freeze.
 The time it spends under VM Wait and Swap Wait should be included in the Guest OS CPU sizing formula as the VM wants to run actually.

 `Run + CoStop + Ready + Wait = 100`